 Providing Wildflowers for Pollinators

-If you are adding plants to your garden, plant flowers in clumps of at least 3 feet across to help them be more attractive to passing pollinators.
-Choose native plants wherever possible as they have evolved with native pollinators and the local environment.
+If you are adding plants to your garden, plant flowers in clumps at least three-feet-wide to help them be more attractive to passing pollinators.
+Choose native plants wherever possible, as they have evolved with native pollinators and the local environment.
 To attract butterflies, include their host plant in your pollinator garden.

 Regional plant lists for pollinators: